jonasmr/jq/README.md

 ## Other useful functions
 * `JqCancel` Can be called to cancel a Job.
 It will still proceed through the queue, but the job will not execture
 * `JqSpawn` Starts a job and immediately waits for it.
 It is guaranteed that instance 0 will run on the calling thread
+* `JqExecuteOne`: can be called from any thread to execute a job.
+* `JqExecuteChildren`: Execute one child job of job passed in.
+* `JqConsumeStats`: Consume various internal stats.

 ## Job Groups